At the Stroke of the Angelus

-At the Stroke of the Angelus is a silent short film starring Charles Clary and Francelia Billington.
+At the Stroke of the Angelus is a 1915 American silent short film starring Charles Clary and Francelia Billington.
 Billington portrays an American girl kidnapped in early childhood and brought up as a Mexican thief and street dancer.
 She falls in love with a wealthy American, who they come to believe may be her uncle.

 Synopsis

-On a 1850s migration trail, John Ford (Clary) must leave a stranded wagon train in search of help.
+On a 1850s migration trail, John Ford must leave a stranded wagon train in search of help.
 Left behind are his ailing sister, Amy, and her young daughter, and they die shortly after John's departure.
 Only an unrelated young girl survives.
-Outlaw Pedro (Warren) ransacks the wagons, kidnapping the surviving girl and placing Amy's heirloom necklace around the girl's throat.
+Outlaw Pedro ransacks the wagons, kidnapping the surviving girl and placing Amy's heirloom necklace around the girl's throat.